Men, can you land a plane or score against Serena Williams?

 xpost

-LocalGarda, Monday, 1 December 2025 20:08 (three weeks ago)
+LocalGarda, Monday, 1 December 2025 20:08 (two months ago)

 yeah, golf is a good example of where a lot of players could prob take a hole or two off a pro? like especially if you're the local player and you know the course. albeit my dad tells a story of getting to play a round with bernhard langer before, years ago, and he said that they had a chat or a drink after and he realised that after one round langer seemed to know the course as well as my dad did having played it for 20 years.

-LocalGarda, Monday, 1 December 2025 20:11 (three weeks ago)
+LocalGarda, Monday, 1 December 2025 20:11 (two months ago)

 By the way, recommend this to anyone interested in a closer look at Serena's struggles (both physical and mental) to win her 24th major--covers five or six years, just before and after the birth of her child.
 That may or may not be germane to this question; again, if you're talking Serena today, I think it matters the quality of the guy she'd be playing.
 (Who was surveyed?
 If it's a bunch of Joe Yahoos who've played tennis a few times in their lives, then of course the question is absurd--landing the airplane would be easier.)